Our Board

 PhD, Master of Applied Science (research), Bachelor of Applied Science (physio), Graduate Diploma Neuroscience

-Prue is the current Head of Physiotherapy at Monash University.
+Prue is a Professor of Physiotherapy at Monash University.
 She is an experienced physiotherapy clinician and academic with more than 30 years of experience in neurological clinical practice, physiotherapy education and research.
 Prue has assumed many state and national leadership roles in physiotherapy over her career and was awarded the title of Specialist Neurological Physiotherapist in 2008 by the Australian College of Physiotherapists in recognition of her expertise in clinical practice and scholarship.
 She has particular skills in the management of issues affecting people aging with complex disability and brings her clinical experience to Able Australia.

 Prue’s Able Australia Board Committee membership includes: